yarons/Lock/CONTRIBUTING.md

 ## Issues

 Found a bug?
-Just open an issue in [GitHub](https://github.com/konstantintutsch/Lock/issues)'s or [Codeberg](https://codeberg.org/konstantintutsch/Lock/issues)'s bug tracker.
+Just open an issue in [GitHub](https://github.com/konstantintutsch/Lock/issues)'s bug tracker.

 Make sure to describe the idea you've had or the problem you've experienced in detail.
 Thank you!

 ## Pull Requests

 You want to directly contribute to this project?
 Great!
-Open a pull request via [GitHub](https://github.com/konstantintutsch/Lock) or [Codeberg](https://codeberg.org/konstantintutsch/Lock).
+Open a pull request via [GitHub](https://github.com/konstantintutsch/Lock).

 ### Translations